anahi447/anahi447/README.md

-- 👋 Hi, I’m @anahi447
+- 👋 Hi, I’m Anahi!
 - 👀 I’m interested in videogame development!!!! and also robotics
-- 🌱 I’m currently learning phyton!!!!
+- 🌱 I’m currently learning web development and studying data analisis at uni!!!!
-- 💞️ I’m looking to collaborate on absolutly anything
-- 📫 How to reach me ...
+- 📫 You can reach me via gmail : anahigraf@gmail.com
-- 😄 Pronouns: any
-- ⚡ Fun fact: i dont know how to use github
+- have a good day <3